LukeBetham/predicting-tennis/README.md

 ## The Data
 For my project I will mainly be using data extracted from a docker container (https://github.com/mcekovic/tennis-crystal-ball/issues/337) - which was created opn the back of a large open source atp data repository from github = https://github.com/JeffSackmann/tennis_atp

 I checked that this data was valid by cross referencing a number of stats between this database and the offcial ATP website, and everything I checked matched up.
 I will be using the last 30 years of data, as this is when the ATP started recording detailed match data, and so before this the information isnt as good.
+See below for visual representation of the usable matches.
+I only used data from 1991 as this is when the detailed data started.

 In addition to this I have sourced some data files which include the betting odds for the last 20 years in order to check how my model measures up.
 I got this info from http://www.tennis-data.co.uk/alldata.php